kubernetes/community/contributors/design-proposals/multicluster/federated-hpa.md

 cluster gets disconnected from federation or in case of the federation control plane outage.
 This would happen because the local HPAs with the last know maxreplica and minreplicas would exist in the local clusters.
-Additionally in this alternative there is no need of collection and processing of the pod metrices for the target object from each individual cluster.
+Additionally in this alternative there is no need of collection and processing of the pod metrics for the target object from each individual cluster.
 This document proposes to use ***design alternative 1*** as the preferred implementation.